Tip4Serv/hytale-donation/README.md

    👉 https://tip4serv.com/dashboard/my-servers
 3) Add a new **Hytale** server and follow the on-screen instructions
 4) Download and install the plugin on your Hytale server
-5) Configure your API key as indicated in the plugin configuration file
+5) Connect the plugin to your Tip4Serv store
-6) Start or restart your Hytale server

 > Once connected, your server will automatically receive and execute commands after a purchase.